guilhermecadori/ArcRoutingProblem/README.md

 # Arc Routing Problem
-Implementation for a single vehicle routing problem on arc - "Chinese Postman Problem".
+Implementation of the Matchings algorithm for the single vehicle arc routing problem – aka.
+"Chinese Postman Problem".
 This implementation is specific to this notebook's specific instance.
-Code needs to be generalized if before being used for a differente instance.
+Code needs to be generalized on the odd degree nodes portion before being used for different instances.